HewlettPackard/OpenShift-on-SimpliVity/README.md

   `history -c`

+- un-register the system from the Red Hat network and remove subscription data

+  `subscription-manager clean`

 - shutdown the machine

   `shutdown -h now`

 **Note:** The playbooks have been tested with CentOS 7.6 as well.
-If you use CentOS you don't have to run the subscription-manager command above.
+If you use CentOS you don't have to run the subscription-manager commands above.

 Finally, make sure the name of this template matches the variable `group_vars/all/vars.yml:infra_template`.